naomis-archive/nhcarrigan-npm/CONTRIBUTING.md

 All three of these steps will need to pass for any PR to be accepted.

 Finally, test your changes in the command line tool by building a test package with `npm pack` (note that you must build the files before this step!).
 This will generate a `.tgz` file, which you will need to install with `npm i -g <filename.tgz>` (replacing filename with the actual file name).
-Then run `gimme-colours` in the terminal to verify everything works.
+Then run `nhcarrigan` in the terminal to verify everything works.

 ## Claiming an Issue